DebasisPaul/SOS.v01.doc/projectWorkflow.md

 - Seed Database by override OnModelCreating method
 - Create Entity framework core DBSet generic Type
 - Register ShopOnlineDbContext class for Dependency Injection

+*Part2*

+- Retrieving Product data from our database & returning the data to the client blazor component.